Parenting in KFL&A

 Babies don’t do things to make their parents mad.
 They do them because they are still learning.
 Babies can’t understand or remember rules yet.
 Here are some things you can do to help your baby learn:

-• When your baby is doing something you don’t want them to do, show them something to do instead (e.g., if your baby is playing with the remote control, give them a toy and move the remote).
+• When your baby is doing something you don’t want them to do, redirect them to a different activity (e.g., if your baby is playing with the remote control, give them a toy and move the remote).

 • Give your baby choices whenever possible (e.g., would you like the red cup or the blue cup?)

-• Help your baby see how to fix mistakes.
-Children need to learn that they can make things better (e.g., “Oh – the juice spilled!
+• Show your baby how to work through mistakes. (e.g., “Oh – the juice spilled!
 Let’s clean it up together”).

 • Show your baby you love them, no matter what.